 - Reduced exercise capacity

-The reason why these symptoms occur is because the heart cannot adequately get blood to other organs and essentially “backs up” like a plumbing system.
-This backup of blood can lead to fluid in the lungs – which causes difficulty breathing, especially at night.
-It can also result in pooling of blood and fluid in the legs – which is responsible for leg swelling.
+These symptoms occur because the heart cannot adequately get blood to other organs and essentially “backs up” like a plumbing system.
+This backup of blood leads to blood pooling in the lungs – which causes difficulty breathing, especially at night.
+It can also result in the accumulation of blood and fluid in the legs – which is responsible for leg swelling.

 When you have fluid in the lungs, not only do you become short of breath, but you also have difficulty exerting yourself and exercising.
 These symptoms can be severe enough to prevent walking, climbing stairs, or even sitting upright in some cases.

 On physical examination, your doctor may look for “pitting edema” such that when he or she presses on your swollen legs, it forms “pits” that can last for seconds.
 Your doctor will also listen to your heart and lungs, and observe for abnormal sounds.
 Lastly, they may lie you down at an incline and check your neck veins to see if they are distended – another sign of heart failure known as jugular venous distention (JVD).